How to Install KDE Plasma on Linux Mint 22 and 21

 Uninstall KDE Plasma Packages on Linux Mint

-sudo apt purge kde-standard kde-plasma-desktop kde-full plasma-desktop sddm -y
+sudo apt purge kde-standard kde-plasma-desktop kde-full plasma-desktop plasma-workspace sddm

-After the meta packages are removed, clean up orphaned dependencies:
+After the meta packages are removed, preview and clean up orphaned dependencies.
+Do not confirm the autoremove transaction if it lists unrelated packages you still need.

 Remove Leftover KDE Applications from Linux Mint